teresa-m/training-material/topics/metabolomics/tutorials/gcms/tutorial.md

 > <comment-title></comment-title>
-> **MSnbase readMSData** {% icon tool %} function, prior to **XCMS**, is able to read files with open format as `mzXML`, `mzML`, `mzData` and `netCDF`, which are independent of the manufacturers' proprietary formats.
+> The **MSnbase readMSData** {% icon tool %} function, prior to **XCMS**, is able to read files with open format as `mzXML`, `mzML`, `mzData` and `netCDF`, which are independent of the manufacturers' proprietary formats.
 Working with open MS data file format allows users to us tools developed outside of the MS instrument provider.
 This set of packages/functions gives modularity, and thus is particularly well adapted to define workflows, one of the key points of Galaxy.
 >
 {: .comment}